ELIAS GOLDENSKY COLLECTIONS

 is also available for this article, although the photographic illustrations are much better in the original.

 A list of sources is provided below for Goldensky archival materials and photographs, to which additions are made as they are found.
-If the reader can add to the list, I would appreciate receiving the information.
+If the reader can add to the list, please contact me.
 See also my Goldensky bibliography , not published with that article but presented here as an aid to further research.

 Above is a rare color portrait by Goldensky made in 1916.
-The original is in the George Eastman House.
+The original is in the George Eastman Museum.
 See links below for other examples of Goldensky's work.

 INSTITUTIONS WITH COLLECTIONS ABOUT GOLDENSKY